Measure B (June 2012)

 Former city councilman Steve Constant, Steven Haug, and the Silicon Valley Taxpayers’ Association challenged the entry of the settlement order and sought a stay of its implementation.
 Judge McGowen denied the stay on the grounds that the movants lacked standing to stay the order because they were not parties to the action.
 Constant, Haug, and the Silicon Valley Taxpayers’ Association also moved to intervene, but Judge McGowen denied that motion as well.
 Constant and his co-movants contend that the settlement is an end-run around the voters’ mandate and was not properly explained to the voters.

 Constant, Huag, and the Silicon Valley Taxpayers’ Association filed a notice of appeal on May 2, 2016.
 They seek review of the Stipulated Judgment and Order (March 30, 2016), the Writ in Quo Warranto (allowing the suit and filed March 30, 2016), the Order Denying the Motion to Intervene (April 13, 2016) and the Order Denying a Stay of the Enforcement of the Order (April 27, 2016).

 The San Jose City Council passed a resolution on May 10, 2016, overturning Measure B as “null and void” per Judge McGowen’s decision.

-However, on May 11, the 6th District Court of Appeal entered a temporary stay of all proceedings (including the city council’s action).
-The Court of Appeal has requested briefing of the issues for reconsideration by May 23.
+However, May 11, the Sixth District Court of Appeals entered a temporary stay of all proceedings (including the city council’s action).
+The Court of Appeals has requested briefing of the issues for reconsideration by May 23.

 The pending appeal is styled Constant v.
 Superior Court (Case No. H043540) and is cross referenced with the following cases: